 The Sudekum Memorial Trust (the "Trust") is required to distribute net income and principal to be used for the primary purpose of ongoing capital expenditures, both those of a routine and periodic nature, as well as unexpected and extraordinary expenditures, and the cost to develop, produce, lease, and purchase programs to be displayed in the planetarium.
 The Trust is obligated to distribute a minimum of 3.5% of the net fair value of Trust assets to the Center each year.
-The Trust is governed by a committee of five directors, including the Center's board chair, who also serves as the Trust's chair; another member of the Center's board of trustees, two Trust family members, and a lifetime member (general counsel).
-Distributions, which amounted to \$106,435 and \$-0- in 2019 and 2018, respectively, are recorded in gifts, appropriations, and private grants.
-The trustees have full discretion as to the timing of distributions and may elect to use Trust funds for another purpose.
+The Trust is governed by a committee of five Trustees, including the Center's board chair, who also serves as the Trust's chair; another member of the Center's Board of Trustees, two Trust family members, and a lifetime member (general counsel).
+Distributions, which amounted to \$-0- and \$106,435 in 2020 and 2019, respectively, are recorded in gifts, appropriations, and private grants.
+The Trustees have full discretion as to the timing of distributions and may elect to use Trust funds for another purpose.
 Accordingly, contribution support is recorded when distributions are received or a pledge to distribute funds has been made.
 Trust assets are not reported in the Center's statements of financial position.